-- Operate commercial facilities implementing measures to prevent infection such as restricting entry with an awareness of avoiding the “three Cs” and ensuring social distancing.
+- Operate commercial facilities implementing measures to prevent infection such as restricting entry with an awareness of avoiding the “three Cs” and ensuring social distancing and worked with business clients to overcome this difficult period, such as offering rent relief for facilities (mostly during the first quarter).

 - Opened “Grand Emio Tokorozawa” phase II and started shared use of new station facilities (Sept.
 2, 2020).